apache/spark/docs/mllib-clustering.md

 [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) pipeline (in which distinct classifiers or regression models are trained for each cluster).

-MLlib supports the following models:
+The `spark.mllib` package supports the following models:

 * Table of contents
 {:toc}

 ## K-means

-[k-means](http://en.wikipedia.org/wiki/K-means_clustering) is one of the most commonly used clustering algorithms that clusters the data points into a predefined number of clusters.
-The MLlib implementation includes a parallelized variant of the [k-means++](http://en.wikipedia.org/wiki/K-means%2B%2B) method called [kmeans||](http://theory.stanford.edu/~sergei/papers/vldb12-kmpar.pdf).
+[K-means](http://en.wikipedia.org/wiki/K-means_clustering) is one of the most commonly used clustering algorithms that clusters the data points into a predefined number of clusters.
+The `spark.mllib` implementation includes a parallelized variant of the [k-means++](http://en.wikipedia.org/wiki/K-means%2B%2B) method called [kmeans||](http://theory.stanford.edu/~sergei/papers/vldb12-kmpar.pdf).
-The implementation in MLlib has the following parameters:
+The implementation in `spark.mllib` has the following parameters:

 * *k* is the number of desired clusters.
 * *maxIterations* is the maximum number of iterations to run.